 We are so fortunate to be alive during this awesome minimalist movement.
 When my family and I first started downsizing over a year ago, I started seeking out other like-minded people.
-I read books, joined Facebook groups and watched tiny house documentaries.
+I read books, joined Facebook groups, and watched tiny house documentaries.
 Yet doing all of this, it’s kind of hard not to panic.
 “Do I have too much?”
 “If I’m not living in a tiny house can I call myself a minimalist?”
-How do you downsize and start minimalism with going overboard?
-Is there a way to keep a clutter free home when you still have items you want to purchase?
+How do you downsize and start minimalism without going overboard?
+Is there a way to keep a clutter-free home when you still have items you want to purchase?
 I have the answer to all these questions.
 How you can create a peaceful, minimalist environment and still keep “stuff” in your life.

-One thing you might start to feel after watching all the documentaries and reading all the downsizing books, is feeling like you have too much stuff.
+One thing you might start to feel after watching all the documentaries and reading all the downsizing books is feeling like you have too much stuff.
 No matter how much decluttering or downsizing you have done, it can be tough to avoid that feeling that you still didn’t do enough.

 You’re not ready for tiny living.
 Should you be ready for tiny living?
-Can you call yourself a minimalist in a regular sized house?
+Can you call yourself a minimalist in a regular-sized house?

 I worried about all of these things.
 In fact, I felt like a fraud, a sham, and unworthy of the title “minimalist.”